Code-Institute-Submissions/hawthorn_wine_co/README.md

 ## Features

+### Current

--   Responsive on all device sizes.
+* Responsive on all device sizes.

--   Option for Customer to create personalised accounts to store order history and payment details.
+* Option for Customer to create personalised accounts to store order history and payment details.

--   Searchbar and Sorting options available to Users to easily find what they are looking for.
+* Searchbar and Sorting options available to Users to easily find what they are looking for.

-### Future Features
+### Future

 #### Confirmation Email Improvement
-- Currently the confirmation email requires the user to copy the link into their browser.
+* Currently the confirmation email requires the user to copy the link into their browser.
 A clickable link would ensure a better user experience.

 #### Wine Club
-- The company intend on starting a Wine Club which will require a monthly subscription feature.
+* The company intend on starting a Wine Club which will require a monthly subscription feature.
 I will use django-flexible-subscription to implement this feature.

 ## Technologies Used

-### Design
+### Site-Design
     Photoshop, Logomakr, GoogleFonts, FontAwesome

 ### Front-End